dimagi/commcare-hq/corehq/apps/userreports/README.rst

    }

 This will emit ``[doc.p1, doc.p2, doc.p3]``.
-You can add a ``test`` attribute to filter rows from what is emitted - if you don’t specify this then the iterator will include one row per expression it contains regardless of what is passed in.
+You can add a ``test`` attribute to filter rows from what is emitted - if you don't specify this then the iterator will include one row per expression it contains regardless of what is passed in.
 This can be used/combined with the ``base_item_expression`` to emit multiple rows per document.